patarapolw/r2r-cli/README.md

   --help          Show help                                            [boolean]
 ```

+## Associated folders

+- `/media` will be created.
+You can put media files here (reference with `/media/filename.ext`)
+- `/tmp` will be created, and will be deleted when the program ended

 ## How is this created / works?

 This is made using [Lerna](https://lerna.js.org/) and [Vue CLI](https://cli.vuejs.org/) with Express.js server and [ResTyped](https://github.com/rawrmaan/restyped)